 One common error people make when it comes to both causality and units of analysis is something called the ecological fallacy.
 This occurs when claims about one lower-level unit of analysis are made based on data from some higher-level unit of analysis.
 In many cases, this occurs when claims are made about individuals, but only group-level data have been gathered.
 For example, we might want to understand whether electronic gadget addictions are more common on certain campuses than on others.
 Perhaps different campuses around the country have provided us with their campus percentage of gadget-addicted students, and we learn from these data that electronic gadget addictions are more common on campuses that have business programs than on campuses without them.
 We then conclude that business students are more likely than non-business students to become addicted to their electronic gadgets.
 However, this would be an inappropriate conclusion to draw.
-Because we only have addiction rates by campus, we can only draw conclusions about campuses, not about the individual students on those campuses.
-Perhaps the social work majors on the business campuses are the ones that caused the addiction rates on those campuses to be so high.
+Because we only have addiction rates by campus, we can only draw conclusions about campuses, not about the individual students on those campuses to be so high.
 The point is we simply don't know because we only have campus-level data.
 By drawing conclusions about students when our data are about campuses, we run the risk of committing the ecological fallacy.